 Fix any mechanical defects and flush the cooling system.
 Refill with a high-quality antifreeze/coolant.

 Let’s start with what kind you should avoid.

 You’re no doubt familiar with the conventional “green” coolants found at most retailers due to their low price.
-They contain inorganic salts, such as nitrites, phosphates and silicates.
+The additives in these coolants use inorganic-acid technology (IAT), which relies exclusively on inorganic salts such as nitrites, phosphates and silicates for protection.

-For these reasons, most vehicle manufacturers have moved away from inorganic salts.
+For these reasons, most vehicle manufacturers have moved away from these coolants.

 And so should you.

-AMSOIL Low Toxicity Antifreeze and Engine Coolant is a 100-percent concentrate polyglycol formulation for situations that call for a low-toxicity product.
+AMSOIL Low Toxicity Antifreeze and Engine Coolant is a 100-percent concentrated polyglycol formulation for situations that call for a low-toxicity product.

 Its HOAT formulation delivers excellent protection for up to 150,000 miles (241,000 km) or 5 years, whichever comes first, in passenger cars and light trucks.

 In heavy-duty applications, it lasts 1 million miles (1,609,344 km), 20,000 hours or 8 years, whichever comes first.
 It’s compatible with all ethylene and propylene coolant colors.